ubco-W2022T2-data301/project-group46/README.md

 ## Data Set Description

-<div style="text-align: justify;">The "Streaming Symphony" created from these four datasets (Hulu, Amazon Prime, Netflix, and Disney+) provides valuable insights into the movie and TV content on the top streaming platforms.
+<div style="text-align: justify;">The "Streaming Symphony" created from these four datasets (Hulu, Amazon Prime, Netflix, and Disney+) provides valuable insights into the movie and TV content on the top streaming platforms.</div>

 The data sets includes:
 - show ID